 If you’re interested in diving into this kind of content, we’d love for you to join us!
 Here are some additional details about this learning experience:

-- It’s designed specifically for ELA/literacy K-12 teachers and those who support teachers.
+- It’s designed specifically for K-12 teachers who engage in text-based work, and those who support teachers.

 The module will remain open from November 9th through December 31st.
 To sign up, head here and feel free to share it with a few colleagues, too.